---

 By default, queries are sorted by **time spent**, which serves as a proxy for the relative impact of a given query.

 Every database query takes some time to execute.
 When an application sends a query, it waits for the database to receive the query, parse it, execute it, and return the result.
-In Sentry, the total time taken from sending the query to receiving the full result is called the query's duration.
-The query's time spent is the sum of all its durations in a given time period.
+In Sentry, the total time taken from sending the query to receiving the full result is called the query's **duration**.
+The query's **time spent** is the sum of all its durations in a given period.

 Time spent is a useful way to measure a query's relative impact, compared to other queries in an application.
 For example, if one query's time spent is 7 days, and another is just 2 hours, the query with more time spent is probably more impactful to fix.
 Even a small improvement in duration would result in a meaningful overall improvement.
 Time spent can also be a strong signal that something is wrong.
-Queries that suddenly start taking up more time are often signal a problem.
+Queries that suddenly start taking up more time often signal a problem.